miyako/4d-presentation-2026-06-10/README.md

 ## Option 2: Train on RunPod

 > [!TIP]
-> When training is conducted across multiple GPUs (`negatives_cross_device`), each query is compared against its own 1 positive, its own 6 hard negatives, PLUS the passages sitting on the other GPU (which act as extra "in-batch negatives").
+> When training is conducted across multiple GPUs (`negatives_cross_device`), each query is compared against `1` random positive and `group size-1` random negatives, plus the passages sitting on other GPUs which act as extra "in-batch negatives".
+With a large enough dataset, the statistical probability of two nearly identical queries ending up in the exact same global batch is extremely low.

 #### Round 3 (r13)